yashxlogseq/yash/tok.md

 ##### Repeated for Kamala Harris
 #### (2) This "shifts" the focus of the media, of the nation to such extents that the president himself must come up to remind Americans that we cannot waste time on "sillness" of this proportion.
 ### 13% of all Americans and nearly one in four Republicans continue to say he was definitely or probably born in another country.
 And one in five Americans still say they don't know enough to say one way or the other.
+All in all, this data scandal has sparked a conversation at the least, once purely the domain of academics and privacy nerds, into the mainstream.
+And with those words, Aadit and I would like to thank you for your time.